ftlabs/TTS-AmazonPolly/README.md

 ## deploying to heroku (a reminder)

 * If you have made changes to any dependencies (added, or updated)
-   * install and run godep
+   * install and run godep (see https://github.com/tools/godep)
    * commit the changes
 * Push to heroku.